The Best Over-the-Counter Cold and Flu Meds

 How they work: If you are experiencing nasal congestion on top of other cold and flu symptoms such as fever, reach for one of these.
 Most of these oral remedies combine acetaminophen or ibuprofen with pseudoephedrine hydrochloride, which decongests the nasal passages.
 “It constricts the blood vessels and shrinks the swollen mucous membranes,” says Kalyn.
 If you’re seeking relief for a stuffy nose alone, then nasal decongestant sprays like Dristan (which contains oxymetazoline) or Otrivin (which contains xylometazoline) can help, as these drugs work similarly to pseudoephedrine.

 Need to know: Follow package directions.
 “Reactions to oral decongestants vary depending on the person.
 They can have a stimulating effect and can raise heart rate and blood pressure, which can make you feel a bit loopy,” says Kalyn.
 “Avoid them completely if you have a metabolic condition that is not well controlled.”
 In such cases, nasal sprays may be a good alternative, but since they can cause rebound congestion, don’t use them for more than five consecutive days.
-Thinking about using a Neti pot?
-Check out these safety tips.
+(Related: Here are some home remedies for a stuffy nose.)